tytusspullo/Articles-and-documents/README.md

 Let's look at something I love: ADO.NET libraries.
-Since the dawn of time, the most frequently chosen method of operating on a database has been SqlClient, unfortunately the old *System.Data.Sqlclient* is burdened with technological debt, many data types, e.g. the so-called *Spatial Types*, which allow the use of *Geometry* and *Geography* geolocation types, are closely related to SQL Server and windows system.
+Since the dawn of time, the most frequently chosen method of operating on a database has been SqlClient, unfortunately the old *System.Data.Sqlclient* is burdened with technological debt, many data types, e.g. the so-called *Spatial Types*, which allow the use of *SqlGeometry* and *SqlGeography* geolocation types, are closely related to SQL Server and windows system.
 When trying to migrate to NET core and multi-platform, we will probably want to use a newer version of SqlClient in the *Microsoft.Data.SQLclient* name space.
 In this case, you should pay attention to whether a given version of MDS has libraries supporting these types.
+There is need for *Microsoft.SqlServer.Types.dll* which is missing in older MDS NuGets.
 The set of NuGet packages up to version 5.0.0 did not have this support, only from version 5.0.1 you can start migration when we use these types of data.